Do you feel like your life insurance sales have grown stagnant?

 There are some characteristics you need to have in order to flourish and without them, you’re likely to keep running on the hamster wheel, never getting anywhere.

-Do you have these seven attributes?
+Do you have these six attributes?

-1. Faith in the concept
+1. Faith in the concept of life insurance

 You should believe in your product enough that you’re also a customer of that product – you’re protecting your own family.